 The multivariate regression results Table 7 reveal that gender (GEN) is strongly and significantly associated with household investment choice.
 The results reveal that males are (1 percentage point) more likely than females to choose to invest through an investment account, but are (2 percentage points) and (4 percentage points) respectively, less likely than females to choose to invest with informal groups and invest in household existing personal business.
-These results reflect the real nature of the female gender in Africa, who bank very much on their husband for the future livelihood.
-Hence they perceive the responsibility of saving for the future as the spouse's duty.
 These results contradict those documented by (Agnew et al, 2003; Rooij et al, 2011) and they help contribute to the wealth of existing literature by documenting gender differences in investment choices in the context of households from a developing country setting.

 Considering the levels of education, we find that households with higher levels of education are more likely to choose to invest in all but one of the investment choice options.
-Highly educated households are less likely to choose to invest with informal groups (6.7) compared to (6.8) of the less educated, though the difference is very insignificant.
-This is confirmed by the regression results which also reveal that education levels of households (EDU) is significantly associated with the likelihood to choose a household investment.
 We confirm that highly educated households are (5 percentage points) more likely to choose to invest through an investment account, and are (2 percentage points) less likely to invest with informal groups compared to their low educated counterparts respectively.
 These results mirror those documented by Rooij et al, (2007; 2011) in the Netherlands studies for exercising choice in pension schemes and stock market participation respectively.
 This study therefore, provides evidence of the influence of education levels in exercising investment choice in the context of households from a developing country setting.

-Also, the univariate comparisons reveal that households with higher income, display a higher likelihood of choosing to invest across all the investment choice options compared to those who seek information from informal sources, those which are risk averse and those from the lower income quintiles respectively.
-These observations are confirmed by the multivariate regression results which reveal that household income (HHINC) is a strong predictor of the likelihood of the households to choose an investment.
-From Table 7, we confirm the univariate comparisons by revealing that income is positively and significantly associated with all the four measures of household investment at (p<0.01).
+The results also reveal that household income (HHINC) is a strong predictor of the likelihood of the households to choose an investment.
+From Table 7, we reveal that income is positively and significantly associated with all the four measures of household investment at (p<0.01).
 Mid-income households are more likely (5 percentage points), (9 percentage points), (1 percent point) and (5 percentage points) to choose to invest through an investment account, informal group, household personal existing business and in Agriculture, compared to their lower income counterparts respectively.
-Similarly, those in the higher income group are more likely (47 percentage points), (29 percentage points), (31 percentage points) and (17 percentage points) respectively to choose to invest through an investment account, informal group, household personal group, household personal existing business and in Agriculture, compared to their lower income to the points) respectively to choose to invest through an investment account, informal group, household personal existing business and in Agriculture, compared to their lower income to the points are more likely (17 percentage points) respectively to choose to invest through an investment account, informal group, household personal existing business and in Agriculture, compared to their lower income counterparts.
+Similarly, those in the higher income group are more likely (47 percentage points), (29 percentage points), (31 percentage points) and (17 percentage points) respectively to choose to invest through an investment account, informal group, household personal existing business and in Agriculture, compared to their lower compared to their lower business and in Agriculture, compared to their lower income counterparts.